 "Most of us go to church expecting it to be a cruise ship.
 'Provide me with this program and that program.
 Cater to my every want and need.'

 "But Christianity isn't supposed to look like that.
 It is supposed to be a battleship fighting the powers of darkness and that isn't pretty.
 It can be really messy loving our neighbor and having compassion on the forgotten ones of this world."
 Sarah Dupray, Northwest Nazarene University student

 "Reaping isn't all there is to evangelism.
 In fact, reaping isn't even the hard labor.
 Any farmer knows that.
 It takes one day to harvest what you've cultivated and nurtured for months.
 Furthermore, the disciples were going to reap a harvest they hadn't sown.
 I planted, Paul said, Apollos watered, and God gave the increase.
 Paul handed off some souls to Apollos.
 God gave the increase.
 The soil must be cultivated, the seed planted and nurtured, and then comes the harvest."

-Most courses at SNU
+Most courses at SNU contain a writing component.

-I expect students to produce written work that is focused, well developed, organized and relatively free of grammatical, punctuation, and spelling errors.
+I expect students to produce written work that is focused, well-developed, organized and relatively free of grammatical, punctuation, and spelling errors.

 See my writing checklist.

 Tempted to cheat on some schoolwork?
 Before you do, read SNU's academic integrity policy